hconhisway/vitraexample/README.md

 This notes tool is based on [Living Papers](https://github.com/uwdata/living-papers/).

-## Instructions
+## Data Collection and Post-processing

-### Data Collection
+The data can be collected through a modified Eclidraw interface which is available [here](https://github.com/hconhisway/vitraNote) and [here](https://github.com/hconhisway/vitraNote-room).

-The data can be collected through a modified Eclidraw interface which is available [here](https://github.com/hconhisway/vitraNote-room).
+The post-processing code is in main.py.
+But will need an openai api key and set up own server to run.

 ## How to Use